tea2code/fantasy-rts/documentation/plugins/VanillaCommand.md

 ## Commands

-Commands are registered during execution phase 10 (module initialization).
+Commands are registered during execution phase **Initialize Modules**.
 This means they are not accessible earlier.
 Trying so will result in an exception stating the command builder is not found with the given ID.

 ### QuitCommand